Modi’s Nervous Body Language Makes His Speech At BRICS Summit Uninspiring

 Lack of eye contact:

 It is a must for any speaker to look into the audience’s eyes to connect with them.
 Normal eye contact would include looking at any one person in the audience for at least two or three seconds before moving on to another person.
 A good speaker normally looks around the seated audience, halting every few seconds to make eye contact with any one specific person, and then again moves his eyes around.
 Modi was so busy reading from his written speech that he barely glanced up for a few milliseconds, spending no time on eye contact whatsoever.
 This behaviour can get irritating and disengaging for the audience, for they could conclude that the speaker is not actually talking to them.
 If you must look at your notes, pause, refer to them, look up again and then continue.
+Being mindful of such body language signals is crucial for effective communication and can greatly impact a leader’s success in delivering a compelling message.

 Shifting feet:

 Throughout his speech, Modi shifted from one foot to the other, swinging like a pendulum, making it difficult to watch him with a steady gaze.
 This behaviour suggests his nervousness and perhaps a desire to be elsewhere.
 A good strategy for avoiding this shifty tendency is to stand with feet slightly apart.
 Better still would be to shift your position or stepping slightly forward and backward, after every point is completed.
+Mastering these techniques is essential for public figures, especially when their career and international reputation are at stake.

 Self touching gestures: